 I have several pairs of these exact Vionic sandals in several colors that I bring with me *everywhere* I travel.
 They are very comfortable.
 I also sometimes bring along my Vionic Tides flip flops.

-If you are in need of new luggage, this expandable soft side spinner luggage is affordable and comes in lots of colors.
+If you need new luggage, this expandable soft side spinner luggage is affordable and comes in lots of colors.
 If you like hard-sided better, then you may favor this hard-sided luggage set better.

 Pin this post: